-- Article 5.9 Leave of Absence Allied Health students are expected to complete the course of study for the Master of Science Degree within 30 months or the Doctor of Nursing Practice Degree within 36 months.
-Permission must be obtained and arrangements made for any student who will require more than 30 or 36 months, based on their program of enrollment, from matriculation to complete the course of study. - Reasons for an administrative leave should be stated in the request.
+Article 5.9 Leave of Absence - Genetic Counseling students are expected to complete the course of study for the Master of Science Degree in 21 months, Orthotic and Prosthetic and Physician Assistant students within 30 months, and the Doctor of Nursing Practice Degree within 36 months.
+Permission must be obtained and arrangements made for any student who will require more than 21, 30 or 36 months, based on their program of enrollment, from matriculation to complete the course of study.

+• Reasons for an administrative leave should be stated in the request.
 Reasons for taking an administrative leave of absence include, but are not limited to, educational endeavors at another institution of higher learning, financial distress of a student necessitating full-time employment, and illness in the family.

-- An administrative leave of absence may be granted, after consulting the Program Director, by the Dean, SAHS, for a period not to exceed one calendar year upon request by a student.
+- An administrative leave of absence may be granted, after consulting the Program Director, by the Dean, SHP, for a period not to exceed one calendar year upon request by a student.
 The total amount of time that can be taken as administrative leave of absence is one calendar year.
 If additional time for a leave of absence is desired, it should be requested in writing.
-The request will then be subject to review and approval by the Allied Health Student Promotions Committee. - A medical leave of absence may be granted by the Dean, SAHS, for periods not to exceed one calendar year based upon the written opinion of the student's physician that a medical leave of absence is necessary.
+The request will then be subject to review and approval by the Health Professions Student Promotions Committee. - A medical leave of absence may be granted by the Dean, SHP, for periods not to exceed one calendar year based upon the written opinion of the student's physician that a medical leave of absence is necessary.
 Return to active student status from medical leave of absence must be supported by a physician's letter.
 At that time, if additional leave of absence is desired, it should be requested in writing.
-The request will then be subject to review and approval by the Allied Health Student Promotions Committee. - Five business days after being granted LOA, students are not officially enrolled at the College and may not avail themselves of the benefits/resources and financial or scholarship disbursements associated with enrollment.
+The request will then be subject to review and approval by the Health Professions Student Promotions Committee. - Five business days after being granted LOA, students are not officially enrolled at the College and may not avail themselves of the benefits/resources and financial or scholarship disbursements associated with enrollment.
 Students on LOA may not represent themselves as officially enrolled at the College.
-Violation of these guidelines while on LOA will jeopardize a student's return to official enrollment. - Any LOA will be restricted to 12 months, unless otherwise approved by the SAHS Dean.
+Violation of these guidelines while on LOA will jeopardize a student's return to official enrollment. - Any LOA will be restricted to 12 months, unless otherwise approved by the SHP Dean.
 If the student does not return to full-time study within 12 months, permanent dismissal will result.

-Allied Health Student Leave of Absence (LOA) Approval Process
+Health Professions Student Leave of Absence (LOA) Approval Process

-- Student submits written request for LOA to the Program Director and/or SAHS Dean. - LOA request is reviewed by the Program Director and the SAHS Dean.
+- Student submits written request for LOA to the Program Director and/or SHP Dean. - LOA request is reviewed by the Program Director and the SHP Dean.